Privacy Policy

 Once a Diversity Atlas survey has been completed, the results are made available to the client organisation’s Organisational Admin via the Diversity Atlas online dashboard.

 Using this dashboard, Organisational Administrators can undertake analysis and generate reports based on the results of the survey.
-Access to this Dashboard is limited to the designated Organisational Contact Person and is protected with SSL-encrypted passwords.
+Access to this Dashboard is limited to the designated Organisational Administrator(s) and is protected with SSL-encrypted passwords.
 Each page of Diversity Atlas has an SSL certificate.
-Our web server is located in a highly secured domain where its security is guaranteed.
+Our web server is located in a highly secured domain.
 All website data is backed up on a daily, weekly and monthly basis.

-Diversity Atlas’ administration and analytics dashboard limits the visibility of participants’ data to preserve their confidentiality.
-Organisational admins can see how many in their organisation have completed the survey but they cannot see respondents’ individual answers to survey questions.
+The Diversity Atlas dashboard used by Organisational Administrators limits visibility of participants’ data to preserve their confidentiality.
+Organisational Administrators can see how many people in their organisation have completed the survey, but they cannot see who has completed the survey, or any participant’s specific answers.

 What admins can see: